Advance utility relocation work

 RPM Phase One is funded through a combination of federal and local funds including: $957 in federal Core Capacity funds (FTA); a federal $125 million Congestion Mitigation and Air Quality Improvement (CMAQ) grant from the Chicago Metropolitan Agency for Planning (CMAP); $622 million in Transit TIF (tax-increment financing) funds from the City of Chicago; and CTA financing.

 CTA anticipates future phases of RPM to be funded through a mix of federal, state and local funds.

 Did CTA acquire private property for these projects and how did CTA do so?

-For the RPM Program, CTA considered many possible alternatives before determining which properties were necessary for Phase One.
+o minimize the number of properties necessary for the project, CTA considered many possible alternatives before determining which properties were necessary for Phase One.
 CTA used innovative engineering techniques during the development of the projects to reduce neighboring property impacts as much as possible, including implementing alley-spanning structures and adjusting platform widths and positions.

 To mitigate the impact of acquisition, property owners were protected by the federal Uniform Act on relocation assistance and property acquisition.

 More information about specific properties required for RPM Phase One